addrummond/imask/README.markdown

 recent log entries.
 The number of lines stored is determined by `webLogsMaxLines`.
 Lines are stored in memory, so this value should not be enormous.
 To view the logs, access the http server at the specified port, which will present a login form.
+If the `webLogs*` options are not set, imask can be run without installing express and the various modules which it depends on.

 Why you might want this
 =======================